The Doctor's Wife: Synopsis

-The Eleventh Doctor, Amy and Rory follow a distress call with the identification of the Time Lord the Corsair to an asteroid outside the universe.
+The Eleventh Doctor, Amy and Rory follow a distress call, from a Time Lord named the Corsair, to an asteroid outside the universe.
 After landing in a junkyard, the TARDIS shuts down and its matrix disappears.
-The asteroid, called House, removes the matrix, and places it in the body of a woman called Idris.
+The sentient asteroid, called House, removes the matrix, and places it in the body of a woman called Idris.
 The Doctor discovers the Corsair and hundreds of other Time Lords on the asteroid were murdered by House and that two inhabitants of the asteroid, Uncle and Auntie, are constructed from the body parts of Time Lords.
 Upon learning that the Doctor is the last Time Lord and that no more will ever arrive, House transfers its consciousness into the TARDIS to escape from the rift.
 Amy and Rory are trapped inside as the House-controlled TARDIS dematerialises.
 Uncle and Auntie are allowed to die.

-The Doctor learns that Idris contains the personality of the TARDIS's matrix and that they can talk to each other for the first time.
+The Doctor learns that Idris contains the TARDIS's matrix, and its personality, and that they can have a two-way conversation for the first time; she clarifies that she stole him, keeping herself unlocked in the museum on Gallifrey where he found her, so that she could explore the universe.
 With minutes before her body fails, Idris reveals that House had stranded many TARDISes before, and that its pocket universe is hours away from collapsing.
 The Doctor and Idris work together to construct a makeshift TARDIS from scraps, and then pursue House.
 Aboard the Doctor's TARDIS, House threatens to kill Amy and Rory.
 He plays with their senses as they try to flee through the corridors, and then sends an Ood called Nephew after them.
 Idris makes a psychic connection with Rory to give him directions to a secondary control room, where he and Amy are able to lower the TARDIS shields.
 This allows the Doctor to land the makeshift TARDIS in the secondary control room, which atomises Nephew.
 House deletes the secondary control room as he prepares to break through the rift to the main universe, which the Doctor anticipates.
 The TARDIS's safety protocols transfer them to the main control room, where the dying Idris releases the TARDIS's matrix back to the TARDIS, destroying House.
-A remnant of the TARDIS's matrix, in Idris' body, states that she will not be able to speak to the Doctor again but will be there for him.
+A remnant of the TARDIS's matrix, in Idris' body, states that she will not be able to speak to the Doctor again but will be there for him, finishing with "I love you."
 Idris's body then disappears as the TARDIS matrix is fully restored.